Kashif-Saleem-Ghuman/LeaderBoard-by-Kashif/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Implement some UX improvements: To dynamically add and remove tasks.
+- Implement some UX improvements: To dynamically add and remove names and scores using the Leaderboard API.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>